EBI-Metagenomics/deciphon/README.md

 # Welcome to Deciphon projects 👋

 The main part of Deciphon is its core.
-It is implemented in C and built on top of [IMM](https://github.com/EBI-Metagenomics/imm) library to define the protein models using hidden Markov Models and perform inference using the Viterbi method.
+It is implemented in C and built on top of [IMM](https://github.com/EBI-Metagenomics/imm) library to define protein using hidden Markov models and perform inference using the Viterbi method.

 ## Quick start